Qwertazertl0/uiuc-sp19-cs126-final-project/DEVELOPMENT.md

  * __Exploring OpenGL__
     * Found a YouTube channel (TheChernoProject) with a series dedicated to OpenGL
     * Tested basic functions in personal test application, should not be difficult to use, given that it is part of the oF core.

+ * __Box2D library__
+    * Will be using the Box2D library rather than the addon.
+It is well-documented and seems very powerful.

+ * __Other__
+    * Decided to model application as a finite state machine to move from screen to screen.
+    * Separated out audio into its own engine class, will work on it after game physics implemented